Cloud-Drift/earthcube-meeting-2022/README.md

 ### How to run the Notebook on your own computer ?

-In a terminal window, clone and build the environment using [conda](https://docs.conda.io/en/latest/), then launch jupyter lab:
+In a terminal window, clone and build the environment using [Anaconda](https://docs.conda.io/en/latest/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), then launch jupyter lab:

 ```
 git clone https://github.com/Cloud-Drift/earthcube-meeting-2022